Root Canal Alternatives

 - major chip/crack on the tooth

 Most people are in severe pain before the procedure is complete.
 And while the pain may subside after the procedure, a traditional root canal may not get rid of all the infection.
-The infection has the potential to spread throughout the roots and cause issues in the body.
+The infection in the root canal has the potential to spread throughout the roots and cause issues in the body.

 Many patients ask us, “Are there alternatives to the “traditional” root canal”.
 YES!
 There are a few options available.

-Here at Pure Holistic Dental, we have a CBCT imaging machine, which will show us residual infections hidden in your teeth.
+Here at Pure Holistic Dental — a Houston dentistry— we have a CBCT imaging machine, which will show us if there’s a root canal infection hidden in your teeth.
 From there we can assess which alternative procedure will work best for you.

 We have found many recurrent infections from poorly done root canal treatments.

-There are many reasons to replace missing teeth:
+Here are some crucial reasons to replace missing teeth:

 -reduce shifting of teeth both behind and in opposite bite